Hundreds of UK postal workers wrongly accused of fraud will have their convictions overturned

 Sunak told lawmakers that a new law will be introduced to ensure that those wrongly convicted are “swiftly exonerated and compensated.”

-The government will also make a new payment of 75,000 pounds ($95,500) each to some postal workers who took group legal action against the Post Office, he added.

-“People who worked hard to serve their communities had their lives and their reputations destroyed through absolutely no fault of their own,” he said.
-“We will make sure that the truth comes to light, we right the wrongs of the past and the victims get the justice they deserve.”

-For years, the state-owned Post Office maintained that data from Horizon was reliable and accused branch managers of dishonesty.
+The state-owned Post Office maintained for years that data from Horizon was reliable and accused branch managers of dishonesty.

 Police have opened a fraud investigation into the Post Office, but so far, no one from the company or from Fujitsu has been arrested or faced criminal charges.
 A public inquiry has been ongoing since 2022.

-While the scandal has rumbled on for years, it hit the headlines again this week after a hit TV docudrama renewed outrage.
+While the scandal has rumbled on for years, it hit the headlines again this week after a hit TV docudrama renewed outrage over it.
 The ITV show, “Mr. Bates vs the Post Office,” charted a two-decade battle by branch manager Alan Bates, played by Toby Jones, to expose the truth and clear the wronged postal workers.

 On Tuesday, ex-Post Office chief executive Paula Vennells said she would relinquish the title of Commander of the Order of the British Empire that she received in 2018.
 An online petition calling for her to be stripped of the honor had garnered more than 1.2 million supporters.